 He died of leukemia in San Pedro on March 9, 1994.

-The following Charles Bukowski quotes are delightfully dark and full of humor.
-Bukowski certainly had an unconventional way of looking at things.
+The following quotes by Charles Bukowski are delightfully dark and full of humor.
+He certainly had an unconventional way of looking at things.
 His quotes can shock us out of our old, stale ideas and help us look at things in a new way.

 “Sometimes you climb out of bed in the morning and you think, I’m not going to make it, but you laugh inside — remembering all the times you’ve felt that way.”